PhamTrungHieu2001/Amazon-Daily-Price/README.md

 # Amazon-Price-Tracking

 ## Overview
 This project involves scraping data from Amazon to collect information about a product's name and price.
-The goal is to extract, process, and analyze this data to gain insights into pricing trends.
+The goal is to extract, process, and analyze this data to gain insights into the pricing trend.

 ## Project structure
 * PriceTracking.xlsx: the price of the product every hour